They look cool but do they really help?

 Faster recovery means getting back to training faster, and basically doing more of it.
-But to get the full benefits for recovery associated with compression tights, they must be worn during and after exercise for up to 24 hours.
+But to get the full benefits for recovery associated with compression tights, they must be worn during and after exercise for up to 24 hours - some studies test them for up to 72 hours.
 If they're worn only during exercise they won't have much effect on recovery.

 A few studies show improvement in recovery to pre-exercise levels, but others don't.
 More studies show improvements in perceptual recovery – that is, people feel better having worn them, reporting less muscle soreness and fatigue.
 However, the most important factors in recovery are sleep, nutrition and hydration.